 All participants may send emails to global debate for feedback on arguments and format.

-Strategy Sessions will be held every Wednesday in February at 9:15pm in the Kimmel Center.
+Training and Strategy Sessions will be held weekly in February and by appointment.

 Teams in the Video Submission competition may request conference call meetings or Skype sessions by emailing firstname.lastname@example.org.